Quokka Apocalypse for Fringe World 2020

 Design Process

-In the design process for Quokka Apocalypse, I provided two sets of variations, each containing three examples.
+During the design process for Quokka Apocalypse, I provided two sets of variations, each with three examples.
 The first set showcased a thin quokka, appearing angry and directly confronting the viewer, accompanied by different styles of vaporwave sunglasses.
 I ensured the elements of the solar system, native vegetation, UFOs, and asteroids remained consistent across these variations.
 However, after the initial review, we concluded that the quokka's expression was too aggressive and didn't reflect its natural demeanor.
-This feedback led to the development of a second set, featuring a fatter, kinder quokka design.
-This approach resonated more positively, and we ultimately decided to proceed with this design to further render for completion.
+This feedback led to the development of a second set, featuring a fatter, more confident quokka design.
+This approach was recieved more positively, and we ultimately decided to proceed with Set 2: Variation 1 to further render for completion.

 Reception